 Using GPC with Google's Android CLI

-Google shipped the official Android CLI on 2026-04-16.
+Google shipped the official Android CLI on 2026-04-16 and promoted it to stable (1.0) at Google I/O on 2026-05-19.
 It covers the build-and-device half of Android development.
 GPC covers the Play Store half.
 This page documents how to use them together in an agent-driven workflow.

-android sdk install— download SDK componentsandroid create— scaffold a project from official templatesandroid emulator— create and manage virtual devicesandroid run— build and deploy to a deviceandroid update— update the CLIandroid docs— search the Android Knowledge Baseandroid skills— browse and apply agent skills
+android sdk install-- download SDK componentsandroid create-- scaffold a project from official templatesandroid emulator-- create and manage virtual devicesandroid run-- build and deploy to a deviceandroid studio-- semantic symbol resolution, Compose preview rendering, lint analysisandroid update-- update the CLIandroid docs-- search the Android Knowledge Baseandroid skills-- browse and apply agent skills (Journeys for end-to-end UI testing)

 - Reviews and reporting